t184256/fingertip/README.md

   Not returning one can and usually will undo all the changes you've made.
   If you don't intend to save the result, don't return m;
-  additionally, decorate the function with `@fingertip.transient` or at least use `.transient()` with `with`, so that fingertip can apply performance optimizations and be even faster.
+  additionally, decorate the function with `@fingertip.transient` so that fingertip can apply performance optimizations and avoid locking.
+  There's much more to it, see `docs/on_transiency.md` for details.

 The first function in the chain (or the one used in `fingertip.build`) will not get a machine as the first argument.